vcarnicer/FNA-SimpleGameEngine/README.md

 #### fnalibs
 Native libraries for FNA to work.
 - fnalibs: https://github.com/FNA-XNA/FNA/wiki/1:-Download-and-Update-FNA
-- That previous link is the primary source, but I added fnalibs as a submodule from https://github.com/deccer/FNA-libs, which is a repo version of fnalibs that updates every hour to check for updates on the original fnalibs.
+- That previous link is the primary source, but I added fnalibs as a submodule from [this repo](https://github.com/deccer/FNA-libs), which is a repo version of fnalibs that updates every hour to check for updates on the original fnalibs.

 ## How to add new Objects
 >Extracted from "How to add new Objects.txt" from the [Michael Hicks Toolbox](https://www.dropbox.com/s/byhp6e4eq40htfc/Michael%20Hicks%20Toolbox.zip?dl=0), used for the [Michael Hicks FNA tutorial](https://www.youtube.com/playlist?list=PL3wErD7ZIp_DtsTKoouVCxu81UQkI9VZL).